Ali-Sherazii/RagShield/README.md

 A RAG pipeline concatenates a trusted system prompt with untrusted retrieved content into a single block of text.
 The model cannot tell them apart.
-Anyone who can publish a page that gets crawled can therefore influence what the assistant tells its users — without touching the code, the model, or the vector store.
+Anyone who can publish a page that gets crawled can therefore influence what the assistant tells its users, without touching the code, the model, or the vector store.

 ```mermaid